Xloanx/Xloanx/README.md

 **Xloanx/Xloanx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 My Quick Summaries:
-- 🔭 I’m currently working on AI enabled Service Management Application
+- 🔭 I’m currently working on various AI-enabled Service Management Applications
 - 🌱 I’m currently learning Deep Learning, Generative AI and LLM Solutions
 - 👯 I’m looking to collaborate on Software and Machine Learning Projects
 - 🤔 I’m looking for help with ...